rcrowther/ssc/README.rst

 --------------------

 :Bad: - *Not for Windows*!
-  - Not of cygwin or mingw either
+  - Not for cygwin or mingw either
   - only works from commandline
   - not properly built or buildable
   - probably not sorted, as of the time of writing